jflores1/presentations/markdown/local-seo/part-1.md

 ;;;

-Which means it - as well as any website it’s going to recommend - provide a **good user experience**.
+Which means Google - as well as _any website it’s going to recommend_ - provide a **good user experience**.

 ;;;